thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 Once again, as saturation in one shard climbs to 90%, the shard's validator cap increases from `21` to `21 * 2 + 15 = 58`, and then splits in the same manner.
 If the saturation reduces then validators are demoted back outside of the Validator Set.
 There are now three shards of each `29` Validators.
 Each Validator Set can flex between 21 and 58 Validators depending on saturation.

+*Note 1: A shard can only be reduced to a minimum of a single chain to prevent splitting the state of a chain; which is very complex.

-Note: Flexxing the cap on validators does not change performance; it simply prevents a mass nomination or mass denomination of validators in and outside the Validator Sets, allowing it to be a more gradual process.
+*Note 2: Flexxing the cap on validators does not change performance; it simply prevents a mass nomination or mass denomination of validators in and outside the Validator Sets, allowing it to be a more gradual process.*

 Likewise, the shards can merge.
 If a shard drops below 10% saturation it will be maintained by 21 validators (due to the existing flex rule above).
 If two shards `s1` and `s2` with `c1` and `c2` chains respectively are at 10% saturation then the 42 Validators who maintain both shards start syncing each other's chains (but do not propose blocks yet).
 Once 29 Validators have reported a full synce of both shard's chains, then the shards are merged with `c1 + c2` chains.